Ensorid/DiscordJS-Template/CONTRIBUTING.md

 ### Code Style

-We use ESLint for linting our code.
+I use ESLint for linting our code.
 Please ensure that your contributions adhere to the established code style.

 ### How to Contribute